BrightSpots/rcv/README.md

 ## Configuring a Contest

-The GUI can be used to easily create, save, and load contest configuration files (which are in JSON format).
+The GUI can be used to easily create, save, and load contest configuration files (which are in .json format).
 These files can lso be created manually using any basic text editor, but this method isn't recommended.

 In either case, please reference the [config file documentation](src/main/resources/network/brightspots/rcv/config_file_documentation.txt) when configuring a contest.

 ## Loading and Tabulating a Contest

-The Tabulator includes several example contest configuration files and associated cast vote record files.
+The Tabulator includes several example contest configuration files and associated CVR files.

 1. Click "Load..." at the top of the window and navigate to the "test_data" folder.
 2. Open one of the folders listed here and select the config file (it will have the "_config.json" suffix).